-This clinical course will provide the PA student with a behavioral medicine experience in caring for ambulatory and/or hospitalized patients with behavioral and mental health conditions.
-The student will perform basic psychiatric evaluations, monitor medications and support the clinical management plan for patients.
+This clinical course provides the PA student with experience in outpatient and inpatient evaluation of adult patients, including management of acute and chronic illness.
 Students will gain experience in proper and professional communication with patients, patient families, physicians and an interdisciplinary team of healthcare professionals.